Music

 Through our partnership with Northamptonshire Music and Performing Arts Trust (NMPAT) www.nmpat.co.uk we are able to offer students instrumental and singing lessons.
 Lessons are offered on most instruments within the woodwind, brass and string families, and also guitar, keyboard, piano, singing and drum-kit.
 Through NMPAT, students are also able to access free loan of an instrument (strings, woodwind and brass).

-For more information, please read the Terms and Conditions
+Terms and Conditions

 DEPARTMENT STAFF